Internet Connectivity

 What is ECHOIRLP?

 EchoIRLP allows you to run both an EchoLink connection and an IRLP connection from the node.
 It’s a configuration that is added to a working IRLP node system.
 The IRLP node will not allow you to use both modes.
 The EchoLink side allows only two (2) people to connect.
-You can connect to many EchoLink nodes using the RMRL 3350 IRLP node.
+You can connect to many EchoLink nodes using the 145.340 repeater.

 Many nets are available via IRLP and Echolink.
 Some of them are listed in the World Radio Network Schedule, courtesy of John, W2JLD.
 Members of the Rocky Mountain Radio League receive the codes necessary to connect to IRLP and Echolink nets.

-Tune your radio to 145.340 repeater tone 103.5.
-Listen at least 15 to 30 seconds before transmitting, and then ask if the repeater is currently in use.
-Assuming all is clear, identify yourself and give the node name or number you wish to call.
-Example: “N0PQV for the node 7082 node,” — then enter the (club code) and node number node and release your PTT.
-The 145.340 repeater should come up with a carrier as it waits for the connection to be authenticated.
-This can take a few seconds of dead-air, so don’t be concerned.
-When the connection is confirmed, the voice ID of the destination node will be transmitted back to you as well as your node’s voice ID to the other repeater.
+Tune your radio to the 145.340 repeater.
+Listen 15 to 30 seconds before transmitting, and then ask if the repeater is currently in use.
+Assuming all is clear, identify yourself and give the node or reflector name or number you wish to call (example: “W0ABC for node 1234”) — then enter the club connect code and node/reflector number and release your PTT.
+Wait a few seconds for the connection to be established.
+When the connection is confirmed, the voice ID of the destination node will be announced to you.

 irlpmonitor